 You might be wondering why you should use another email service while your web hosting also provides email service.
 There are several reasons why you should use email provider, especially cloud / SaaS service, like Zoho Mail instead of the one that your web hosting provides.

-- More Inbox space per user.
-If you use email service from your web hosting provider, the inbox will be just a part of total disk space that they provide.
+- More Inbox space per user – If you use email service from your web hosting provider, the inbox will be just a part of total disk space that they provide.
 If you have 10 GB disk space on the server and you already use 5GB for your website, database and contents then you can only use 5GB space for the whole company.
-With Zohomail you can give 5GB of inbox space to each user.
+With Zoho Mail you can provide 5GB of inbox space to each user.

 - Enter your domain name and click Add Domain.
 If you have no domain yet you can also buy domain via Zoho Mail.

 - Input your details on this page.
 Your Zoho Mail ID will be your administrator account.
-After filling up this form, click Sign Up
+After filling up this form, click Sign Ups.

 - Below is a sample of alias / CNAME creation on Namecheap DNS panel.